Properties of globular clusters formed in dark matter mini-halos: Results: Dark matter signatures

-We decide to explore the impact of a DM mini-halo on tidal tails by simply plotting, in Figure~\ref{fig: tails-final}, the stellar distribution of GCs formed in DM mini-halos ($\star\bullet$,~turquoise) and GCs devoid of DM ($\star$,~magenta) at the last snapshot of our simulations.
-We also provide a video of the evolution of the tails in the two kind of clusters in the footnote link\footnote{Link here: \\ \url{https://gitlab.com/eduardo-vitral/vitral_boldrini/-/blob/main/movie.mp4}.} (we display some snapshots of this video in appendix~\ref{app: streams}), where different outcomes can be clearly spotted for each case.
-We observe much more prominent and obvious tails in the case without DM, with dense streams measuring up to $\gtrsim20$~kpc long.
-In the case where the GCs are formed inside DM mini-halos however, the stellar distribution remains roughly spherical, and with a diffuse stellar envelope of much smaller dimensions than the respective tails.
-Namely, the extension of the tidal tails around GCs formed in DM mini-halos seems not to exceed $\sim5-10$ kpc.
-We connect this difference between two kind of GCs to the protection of the DM shield (as explained in section~\ref{ssec: dm-shield}, and in Figures~\ref{fig: tidal-scheme}, \ref{fig: ratio-tidal-evolution} and \ref{fig: dm-shield-gc5}), which reduces and delays tidal effects on the GCs where it is present.
+We decide to explore the consequences of a DM mini-halo on tidal tails, and we illustrate it in Figure~\ref{fig: tails-final}, with the stellar distribution of GC5 (one of the cases where the DM shield was most effective), for the case with (\textit{right}) and without (\textit{left}) an embedding DM mini-halo.
+The chosen snapshot was such that GC5 was located at roughly the same orbital radius for both scenarios, for a fairer comparison.
+We also provide a video of the evolution of the tails in the two kind of clusters in the footnote link\footnote{Link here: \\ \url{https://gitlab.com/eduardo-vitral/vitral_boldrini/-/blob/main/movie.mp4}.}, with a respective zoomed-in version in the second footnote link\footnote{Second link here: \\ \url{https://gitlab.com/eduardo-vitral/vitral_boldrini/-/blob/main/movie_zoom.mp4}}.
+We observe much more prominent and obvious tails in the case without DM, with thick and well-defined streams measuring up to $\gtrsim10$~kpc long.
+However, in the case where the GCs are formed inside DM mini-halos, the stellar distribution remains roughly spherical.
+We connect this difference between two kind of GCs to the protection of the DM shield (as explained in Section~\ref{ssec: dm-shield}, and in Figures~\ref{fig: tidal-scheme}, \ref{fig: dm-shield-gc5}), which reduces and delays tidal effects on the GCs where it is present.

-Therefore, GCs embedded in DM mini-halos are expected to have a roughly spherical, extended ($\sim1$~kpc) stellar-envelope, and tails of mild dimension ($\sim5-10$~kpc), while GCs devoid of DM seem to develop much longer and well-defined tails extending up to $\gtrsim20$~kpc.
-Evidently, once the DM shield is destroyed, which can happen much before a Hubble time for clusters having specific orbital parameters (see section~\ref{ssec: survival-dm}), the development of tidal tails can be considered similar to the case without DM, and thus even clusters originally embedded in DM could present extended tails by present time, in those conditions.
-Having said that, the DM shield has the effect of delaying tidal effects, by making them much milder while the shield is present.
+Hence, although GCs embedded in DM mini-halos can still form stellar streams eventually, the ones devoid of DM seem to develop much longer, thicker and well-defined tails.
+Evidently, once the DM shield is destroyed, which can happen much before a Hubble time for clusters having specific orbital parameters (see Section~\ref{ssec: survival-dm}), the development of tidal tails can be considered similar to the case without DM, and thus even clusters originally embedded in DM could present extended tails by present time, in those conditions.
+Having said that, the DM shield has the effect of delaying the formation of tidal tails, by making them much milder while the shield is present, and thus providing a possible answer to the timing problem mentioned in the beginning of this Section.